After three months, 18 matches, 181 points, 83 Hammer throws and 270 holes, it all comes down to this.

 3 Things to Know

 Putt for Dough: It’s no surprise that the top two putting teams in the league have advanced to the Finals Series.
-New York is first and Atlanta is second in total feet of putts made.
-Atlanta has been slightly better from short range, making 70.3% of putts from 5-10 feet, while New York has made more from outside 10 feet.
+New York was first and Atlanta second in total feet of putts made after the Semifinals.

 Head Start: We’ve heard players talk all season about the importance of getting an early lead.
 That’s been especially true for both of these teams.
-Atlanta is 4-0 on the year when scoring first while New York is 2-0-1.
-The best-of-three format also adds urgency for Monday’s Match 1, with the losing team then needing to win back-to-back matches Tuesday night in order to hoist the SoFi Cup.
+Atlanta is 5-0 on the year when scoring first while New York is 2-0-1.

 How They Got Here